Kourin1996/solidity-daily-challenge/day17/README.md

 ## Description

-Buy/Sell ERC20 Token at the rate of ETH/USD
+Buy/Sell ERC20 Token at the rate combination of fixed rate and ETH/USD market price
-Get ETH/USD price from oracle by ChainLink
+Contract will fetch ETH/USD price from ChainLink